rvdz/hapycolor/docs/source/targets.rst

 in a palette of colors and the path to the image.
 Other methods that should be implemented
 are:

+- :func:`hapycolor.targets.base.Target.compatible_os`
-- :func:`hapycolor.targets.base.Target.compatible_os`, which defines a list of compatible OS.
+    which defines a list of compatible OS.
+- :func:`hapycolor.targets.base.Target.initialize_config`
-- :func:`hapycolor.targets.base.Target.initialize_config`, which interacts with the
-    user and stores in its respective section of the configuration file, persistent data needed to export a palette.
+    which interacts with the user and stores in its respective section of the configuration file, persistent data needed to export a palette.
 For instance, the path of vim's hapycolor colorscheme.
+- :func:`hapycolor.targets.base.Target.reconfigure`
-- :func:`hapycolor.targets.base.Target.reconfigure`.
-This method can be triggered by hapycolor's `--reconfigure` and the name of the target.
+    this method can be triggered by hapycolor's `--reconfigure` and the name of the target.
 This function should allow the user to change the persistent data defined when first initializing the target.
     For instance, a user might want to stop setting the generated terminal profile as the default profile.